-There are a lot of advantages are associated with free software, for example, the liberty to run programs for any reason and freedom to modify and study a program according to your requirements.
-It allows you to reallocate software copies to other people, and the freedom to improve the overall software and released it for the public.
+There are a lot of advantages associated with free software, for example, the liberty to run programs for any reason and the freedom to modify and study a program according to your requirements.
+It allows you to reallocate software copies to other people, and the freedom to improve the overall software and release it for the public.

-16. Which Linux Distro, you think is the best?
+16. Which Linux Distro, do you think is the best?

 There are many Linux distros accessible in the market.
 Many of them are more popular amongst the users and work efficiently to serve the purposes.
-The famous Linux distributions are Linux Mint Cinnamon Ubuntu, Elementary OS, Zorin OS, Manjaro Linux and Linux Mint Mate.
-These distributions are very proficient of doing specific functions.
+The famous Linux distributions are Linux Mint Cinnamon Ubuntu, Elementary OS, Zorin OS, Manjaro Linux, and Linux Mint Mate.
+These distributions are very proficient in doing specific functions.

-As far as my experience with these distros is a concern, I find Ubuntu the best and most efficient distribution.
+As far as my experience with these distros is concerned, I find Ubuntu the best and most efficient distribution.
 I like it the most because it is very user-friendly and simple to use.

 Advanced Linux Interview Questions

-Some of the major differences between Anacron and Cron are as follow:
+Some of the major differences between Anacron and Cron are as follows:

-Linux is a case sensitive operating system.
-Case sensitivity is an important aspect of Linux because it is used to displaying diverse answers for the similar commands based on the format of commands you are entering every time.
-As far as the case sensitivity is a concern, the command will be the same but difference occurs when you use lowercase and uppercase letters.
+Linux is a case-sensitive operating system.
+Case sensitivity is an important aspect of Linux because it is used to display diverse answers for similar commands based on the format of commands you are entering every time.
+As far as the case sensitivity is concerned, the command will be the same but the difference occurs when you use lowercase and uppercase letters.

 For instance, cd, CD, Cd have different outputs because they are different commands.